5th Global Conference

 The conference aims to raise and assess a variety of questions related to the nature of suffering, the origins of suffering, the meaning of suffering, explanations for suffering and responding to suffering.
 Papers, presentations and pre-formed panels are invited on any of the following themes identified below.

-Submissions in the form of papers, presentations, performances and pre-formed panels are invited on any of the following additional core conference themes listed below:
+Submissions in the form of papers, presentations and pre-formed panels are invited on any of the following additional core conference themes listed below:

 I. What is Suffering?